criticalwebdesign/book/README.md

 ## Chapter 8 Generative Design

-This chapter prompt leads you to continue the work in chapter 7 by designing and coding an interactive album generator application.
-These exercises model the generative design prompt that follows at the end of the chapter: to create a web page that can generate new iterations of itself based on some changeable data source, like user input, time, location, etc.
+This chapter prompt leads you to design and code a web page that can generate new iterations of itself based on some changeable data source, like user input, time, location, etc.

 Examples:
 [Generative (Jean) Arp](https://omundy.github.io/critical-web-design-book/08-generative-design/examples/generative-arp),